bikininjas/newbuild-scraper/README.md

 ## Advanced

-- Customize CSS selectors for each site in `main.py` for more accurate price extraction
+- Customize CSS selectors for each site in `src/scraper.py` for more accurate price extraction
 - Add more notification channels if needed

+## Google Cloud Storage Automation

+### Automated Push of output.html

+A GitHub Actions workflow automatically uploads `output.html` to a Google Cloud Storage bucket when changes are pushed to the `gcs-output-html` branch.
+The upload only occurs if the file is non-empty and contains all required information (`<title>`, `<body>`, and at least one `<table>` tag).

+#### Required GitHub Secrets
+- `GCS_BUCKET_SVC_ACCOUNT_JSON_KEY`: Service account key JSON for authentication
+- `GCP_PROJECT_ID`: Google Cloud project ID
+- `GCS_BUCKET_NAME_NEWPC`: Name of the target GCS bucket

+#### How it works
+1. On push to `gcs-output-html`, the workflow checks `output.html` for content and required tags.
+2. If valid, it uploads the file to the specified GCS bucket using `gsutil`.
+3. If not valid, the upload is skipped.

+See `.github/workflows/push-output-html-gcs.yml` for details.

 ## License